 Do you want to change a life forever by giving 20 hours of your time across a year?
 AIME’s vision is to end inequality through education.

-Join the AIME team to be a mentor for 800+ Aboriginal & Torres Strait Islander kids across the Southern Cross University regions (Gold Coast, Lismore and Coffs Harbour).
+Join the AIME team to be a mentor for 800+ Aboriginal and Torres Strait Islander kids across the Southern Cross University regions (Gold Coast, Lismore and Coffs Harbour).

 We believe everyone has a story, and everyone can contribute to the narrative of this country in a positive way.
 AIME builds bridges between university and those students who might be left behind.

-With the AIME Program walking alongside them, Year 12 attainment for local Indigenous students was 96% in 2017, higher than the non-Indigenous average that year which was 86%.
+With the AIME Program walking alongside them, Year 12 attainment for local Indigenous students was 96 per cent in 2017, higher than the non-Indigenous average that year which was 86 per cent.

 What we do is simple, but it works.

 Or get in contact with our local staff:

 Kaleesha’s story: mentee to mentor